How to Use Content from the Web Legally

-Recently, I've had a few issues with copyright violation of Modern Soapmaking articles, eBooks, etc. It made me realize that many people don't know if they can or cannot use content found online.
+Recently, I've had a few issues with copyright violations of Modern Soapmaking articles, eBooks (included exclusively in our former Next Level group), etc. It made me realize that many people don't know if they can or cannot use the content found online.
 (Everyone I have had to contact has been great at removing copyrighted material, and I hope it stays that way.)

 Let's Dive In & Chat About The Basics of Using Content Legally